St Giles church offers are wide variety of services. There are traditional services as well as some more informal lively types of worship.

 Children are always welcomed at all of our services but especially the 9.30am Sunday services where there are always toys and activities to occupy children.

-The letter of James 5:13 to 14 puts it this way
+The letter of James 5:13 to 14 helps to explain why we should pray:

 Is any one of you in trouble?
 He should pray.
 Is anyone happy?
 Let him sing songs of praise.
 Is any one of you sick?
 He should call the elders of the church to pray over him and anoint him with oil in the name of the Lord.